SystemsApproach/ops/lifecycle.rst

 independently.
 The second is that all authoritative state needed to successfully build and deploy the system is contained within the pipeline, specifically, as declarative specifications in the Config Repo.
-This is sometimes referred to as *configuration-as-code*, and it is the cornerstone of GitOps, the cloud native approach to CI/CD that we are describing in this book.
+This is sometimes referred to as *Configuration-as-Code*, and it is the cornerstone of GitOps, the cloud native approach to CI/CD that we are describing in this book.